felbinger/AdminGuide/docs/services/element.md

 ## Cloudflare Pages

-Fork [github.com/vector-im/element-web](https://github.com/vector-im/element-web) and change the `config.json` according to your matrix server details.
+Fork [github.com/vector-im/element-web](https://github.com/vector-im/element-web) and change the `config.json` according to your matrix server details and add a file called `.nvmrc` with the content of `16`.
+This file tells cloudflare pages witch version of NodeJS should be used.

 If you want to add a `_redirects` file to configure http redirects, you have to add the redirects file in the copy file section in the `scripts/copy-res.js` file.